The application deadline has been extended.

 The application deadline has been extended.
-Complete applications need to be received in the Graduate School Diversity Office by March 13, 2015 via email or mail.
+Complete applications need to be received in the Graduate School Diversity Office by February 1, 2016 via email or mail.
 Notifications will be made within one week of receiving a complete application.
-If you are emailing your application, email your transcript as a pdf to the address below.
-The mailing address is below.
+If you are emailing your application, email your transcript as a PDF to the address below.
+The mailing address is:

 Graduate Preparation Institute